-So you took a free personality test and the results are INFJ.
+So you took a free personality test and the results are INFJ the Confidant.
 The best careers for INFJ personalities are those that connect with people and how they think.

 If you don’t know your personality type, this post describes the test at 16personalities.com.
 It’s based on the Myers-Briggs Type Indicator test.
 The test basically determines which one of 16 personality types you fall into.

-The INFJ personality type is labeled as the “Advocate” or the “Idealist.”
+The INFJ personality, which we refer to as the Confidant, is sometimes labeled as the “Advocate” or the “Idealist.”
 INFJ personalities are creative, gentle, and caring.
 They can be reserved, but under that cool, confident veneer, they are tuned in to what others are feeling.

 Are INFJs Rare?